 A majority of the members of the Staff Senate shall constitute a quorum at any meeting.

-Minutes of each regular and special meeting of the Staff Senate shall be promptly distributed by the Recording Secretary to all members of the Staff Senate, to the chairpersons of the Faculty Senate and the Student Senate, to the Chair of the Campus Council Agenda Committee, to the Chair of the Campus Council, to all vice chancellors, to the Chancellor, and to the Associate Vice Chancellor of Administration and Human Resources.
-Minutes shall also be available for inspection by any interested person as provided in by-laws adopted by the Staff Senate.
+Agendas and minutes of each regular and special meeting of the Staff Senate shall be promptly posted by the Recording Secretary to the public Staff Senate website, which will be the official record.

 E. Committees